Living & working in the UK

 Safety

-London is generally a safe city, provided you use your common sense.
-There are simple things you can do to ensure your safety.
+London is generally a safe city, provided you use your common sense, as you would in any major city.
+There are simple things you can do to keep yourself and your belongings safe.
 Do not walk around with your handbag open or your wallet in your back pocket, especially in tourist areas, which are targets for pickpockets.

 Please be aware that UK laws may differ from those in your home country.
 It is illegal to carry any sort of weapon including knives, self-defence CS gas sprays, guns and stun guns, even if you do not use them.